ukaea/SGeom/Readme.md

 Salome 9.x has the `Shaper` module, more dev may go into that new module

-### adapted features of Salome v9.3
+### adapted features from Salome v9.3

++ GEOMAlgo:  BoundingSphere, BndBoxTree, Gluer, classifier, FinderShapeOn

-+ GEOMAlgo
++ ShHealOper: fillHoles

+  what is the difference between OCCT's shape healing algo in `TKShHealing` toolket

 Todo:

 + OCC2VTK:  may not quite necessary, as OCCT has such features
-+ ShHealOper: what is the difference between OCCT's shape healing algo
-+ ShapeRecognition:
++ ShapeRecognition: depends on OpenCV, but it does not output TopoDS_Shape

 ### Tested occt version